deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `index`: Index name to delete the documents from.
 If `None`, the DocumentStore's default index (`self.index`) will be used.
 - `ids`: Optional list of IDs to narrow down the documents to be deleted.
-- `namespace`: Optional namespace str, by default it will delete vectors from the embeddings namespace unless the namespace is empty and in that case it will delete from the documents namespace.
+- `namespace`: Optional namespace string.
+By default, it deletes vectors from the embeddings namespace unless the namespace is empty, in which case it deletes from the documents namespace.
 - `filters`: Optional filters to narrow down the documents for which embeddings are to be updated.
 Filters are defined as nested dictionaries.
 The keys of the dictionaries can be a logical operator (`"$and"`, `"$or"`, `"$not"`), a comparison operator (`"$eq"`, `"$in"`, `"$gt"`,